aayushkatariaa/kaaj-assignment/VERIFICATION_REPORT.md

 **Recommendations:**
 1. Add unit/integration tests (pytest for backend, vitest for frontend)
 2. Implement JWT authentication for production
-3. Set up Hatchet Cloud account if complex workflows needed
-4. Add monitoring/logging (e.g., Sentry, DataDog)
+3. Add monitoring/logging (e.g., Sentry, DataDog)
-5. Configure rate limiting (e.g., slowapi)
+4. Configure rate limiting (e.g., slowapi)
-6. Set up CI/CD pipelines
+5. Set up CI/CD pipelines

 **Bottom Line:**
 The system is **fully functional and ready for use**.
-The 10% gap is optional enhancements (auth, testing, Hatchet) that depend on production requirements.
+The 10% gap is optional enhancements (auth, testing) that depend on production requirements, not very in scope for an assignment.
 The core underwriting workflow works perfectly end-to-end.

 ---

-**Verified By**: GitHub Copilot AI Assistant
-**Verification Date**: December 23, 2025
-**Commit Hash**: (to be added)